Social-Impact-Lab-SIL/Longitudinal-Hearing-Aid-Benefits/README-template.md

 ## Requirements

-[List the software and packages needed to run this project, e.g., Stata 17, R 4.x, Python 3.x]
+[Stata 18.0]

 ## How to Run

-[Step-by-step instructions for running the analysis from scratch.]
+With access to data sources given below, .do file is self contained and will fully run.
+ACS file is large and may require access to supercomputing.

 ## Data Sources

-[List the data sources used, where they come from, and any access restrictions.]
+-MEPS self insurance coverage https://datatools.ahrq.gov/meps-ic -Hearing Aid Policy Data for download at SIL
+-ACS survey level data from IPUMS

 ## Contact

-[Name] — [email] — Social Impact Lab, University of Missouri
+[Austin Landini] — [Austin.Landini@missouri.edu] — Social Impact Lab, University of Missouri